enmanuelduran/enmascript/content/articles/2018-10-05-javascript-factory-pattern.md

 featuredImage: '2018-10-07-factory-pattern.png'
 ---

-When creating features we often need to create instances based on parameters comming from an endpoint or a similar dynamic source.
+When creating features we often need to create instances based on parameters coming from an endpoint or a similar dynamic source.
 In this article I'll try to _give you an idea_ on how we can use the single factory pattern to approach such cases.

 We'll refactor a piece of code to make it more scalable and understandable, Let's suppose we have this premise: